SimeonDavchev/PORTFOLIO/01 PRICE ANALYSIS/README.md

 4. **Analysis and visualisation**: the owners were interested in 2 questions:

-   4.1 How much has the total price or the invoices risen?
+   4.1 Which items have increased the most in price?

-   4.2 Which items have increased the most in price?
+   4.2 How much has the total price of the invoices risen?

    (4.3) I allowed myself however to include a third question: Which items' price increase has contributed the most to the specific orders of the hotel?
-Here in order to compare how different items affect the total increase, I defined their impact as the quantity ordered times the price increase at the time)
+Here in order to compare how different items affect the total increase, I defined their impact as the quantity ordered times the price increase at the time).

 A really interesting problem that was discovered in this step was that there were invoices which had much lower prices than the rest, which was altering the analysis.
 Later it was discovered that it is due to the fact that there is a separate type of orders, that were in the invoices and there was no way to tell them appart besides with the magnitude of the price, so both visual inspection and k-means clustering was used to separate them out.